 Criteria Yes No N/A Sugarhouse Opening Procedures 4.1 Sugarhouse has a procedure for starting from off-season/non-operation.
 4.2 Age of sugarhouse and evaporator (and condition of each): 4.3 Age of RO machine(s) and condition: Maintenance, Pests and Drainage 4.4 The interiors of the buildings are neat and clean.
 4.5 Review pest control methods (review policy) and bird/bat exclusion.
 If using bait stations, review map of locations.
 4.6 All chemicals are appropriately stored and documented, including cleaners, chemicals, fuels, and pesticides.
-4.7 A Material Safety Data Sheet (MSDS) is present for every chemical used in the maple operation, including but not limited to cleaners for tubing, pans, and reverse osmosis membranes.
+4.7 A Safety Data Sheet (SDS) is present for every chemical used in the maple operation, including but not limited to cleaners for tubing, pans, and reverse osmosis membranes.
 4.8 There are appropriate methods and equipment for neutralizing and disposing of wastewater solutions resulting from cleaning maple equipment.
-4.9 All chemicals are stored in a secure space and property separated by type, such as acids separated from bases.
+4.9 All chemicals are stored in a secure space and properly separated by type, such as acids separated from bases.
 4.10 Is personal protective equipment (PPE) available and are personnel trained on where it is stored and how to use it?
 4.11 All sugarhouse lights in or near storage or food production are protected from glass breakage.
 4.12 Is defoamer used?
 Defoamer should be stored separately from other chemicals and in such a way that prevents rancidity.
+If defoamer is transferred to another container, it needs to be clearly labeled and food safe.
 Note date codes on defoamer and how stored:

 Criteria Yes No N/A Maintenance, Pests & Drainage 4.13 Do all garbage cans have lids?
 4.14 There is protection to prevent loose debris (flaking paint, etc.) from falling into a tank, pan, or other container that will contact sap or syrup.
 4.15 Verify that sap transfer pump is only used for sap or syrup.
 Bathroom Facilities 4.16 What is the water supply for cleaning equipment and hands?
-4.17 What methods are used for sewage disposal?
-4.10 Guardania has a banduurahing station with single was some 4.18 Sugarhouse has a hand washing station with single use paper towels, hand soap and water.
+Please note if there are multiple water supplies: 4.17 What methods are used for sewage disposal?
+4.18 Sugarhouse has a hand washing station with single use paper towels, hand soap and water.